Below are the top questions frequently asked about therapy.

 Do you do therapy via email? via Phone? via Skype?

-To protect your privacy as much as possible, I will be accepting in-person appointments only.
+To protect your privacy as much as possible, I will be accepting in-person and online counseling appointments facilitated through an encrypted program only.
 Conversations via email and phone will be kept short and should not include any personal data about the client or the client’s situation.

 Is my information kept confidential and secure?